MaynardMiner/MM.Hash/README.md

 #
 #MAITENENCE/Issues
 #
 #If you wish to reset all your stats- Simple delet the Stats folder, and start MM.Hash.
-You can do this while it is running
+You can do this while it is running.
 #If you wish to remove the benchmark of a particular miner/algo- delete its "hashrate".txt file.
 It will tell it to benchmark it again- You can do this while it is running.
 #Navigating to the Miner files, and opening them with vi lets you configure miners.
 Putting a # turns off algo, removing # turns them on.
 Optimizations are added to the command line, so if you wish to increase its intensity for example, add -i [intensity] between the "" of the algo.
 #You can add/edit miner files while miner is running.
 JUST MAKE SURE THEY ARE CORRECT BEFORE SAVING!
 #There is a Logs folder which lets you track MM.Hash's history
 #If you have issues installing a miner- delete .zip or 7z file from the Downloads folder & the new miner from the bin folder.
 Try it again.
 Ensure you have moved the mini builder.sh script to the /bin folder and have enabled it as an executable.
 #You will likely have to restart MM.Hash mutliple times until all miners are loaded.
 This is a bug I am working on.
 I wanted to get a release out.
-#
-#
 #Ubuntu Mini Build may require more applications in order to work!
 I'm not sure if I was able to remember them all.
 #
 #FUTURE UPDATES